Milan318/Node-Blog-Project/README.md

 # Blog Project

 ## Description
-A full-stack blogging application built with Node.js, Express, MongoDB, and EJS.
+This is a blog project built using Node.js, Express, MongoDB, and EJS.
+The application allows users to register, log in, create, update, and delete blog posts with image uploads.
+Authentication is managed using cookies.

-It supports user authentication, blog post management, and image uploads, all while rendering dynamic content seamlessly.
+## Features

-##  Core Capabilities
+- User authentication (Register & Login)
-- 🔑 User authentication (Sign up & Login)
+- Session management using cookies
-- 🍪 Session handling with cookies
+- Blog CRUD operations
-- ✍️ Full blog CRUD (create, read, update, delete)
+- Image upload functionality using Multer
-- 🖼️ Image upload powered by Multer
+- Protected routes for authenticated users
-- 🔒 Protected routes (only logged-in users can post blogs)
+- Dynamic content rendering with EJS

-- 🎨 Dynamic views using EJS templating
+## Technologies Used

-## Tech Stack
+- Node.js
-- Backend: Node.js, Express.js
+- Express.js
-- Database: MongoDB + Mongoose
+- MongoDB & Mongoose
-- Templating Engine: EJS
+- EJS (Embedded JavaScript)
-- File Handling: Multer
+- Multer (for file uploads)
-- Session & Cookies: Cookie-Parser
+- Cookie-Parser (for handling cookies)

 ## Installation